Pension tax allowances

 Please seek financial advice before you proceed with a trigger event if you are close to the £10,000 Money Purchase Annual Allowance.

-Instead, as at 6 April 2024, there will be a maximum amount you can take from all your pensions as tax-free lump sums over your lifetime (either Pension Commencement Lump Sums (PCLS) or Uncrystallised Pension Fund Lump Sums (UFPLS)).
-This is the lump sum allowance (LSA) and for most people it will be the maximum of £268,275 or 25% of the value of your benefits.
+There is a maximum amount you can take from all your pensions as tax-free lump sums during your lifetime (either Pension Commencement Lump Sums (PCLS) or Uncrystallised Pension Fund Lump Sums (UFPLS)).
+This is the Lump Sum Allowance (LSA) and for most people it will be the maximum of £268,275 or 25% of the value of your benefits.

 Individuals will be responsible for providing information to their schemes on any lump sums taken from other registered pension schemes.